Course Title: Introduction to Digital Communication

 1. Use common professional digital tools to produce creative outputs;

-2. Examine current debates about digital communication, its role in society, industry and account for wider implications;
+2. Examine current debates about digital communication, its role in society and industry, and account for wider implications;

-3. Apply basic research skills to build evidence-based positions and case studies.
+3. Apply basic research skills to build evidence-based positions and analyse case studies.

 4. Identify key digital communication industries, professions and practices.